So Much to Discover

 Comprised of 40,000 square feet of new space for the College, the Design and Media Center becomes the front door to the entire MassArt campus, connecting for the first time all of the College’s adjacent buildings and providing full accessibility to campus.

 The T.J.
 Lyons Collection is one of the largest collections of its kind in the United States, made up of 2,500 metal fonts and 260 wood fonts, plus thousands of ornaments, borders and photo-engravings.

-MassArt's Bakalar and Paine Galleries are the professional galleries on campus.
-Exhibitions in these galleries serve to further the education of the MassArt community, and provide public access to the arts for the metropolitan Boston area.
+MassArt Art Museum is Boston's new free contemporary art mseum.
+Exhibitions in the museum serve to further the education of the MassArt community, and provide public access to the arts for the metropolitan Boston area.

 The Treehouse Residence Hall was conceived with the collaborative input of students, faculty and the neighboring community, as a refreshing, artful and sustainable building along the Avenue of the Arts.

 Smith Hall's innovative design includes studio workrooms and quiet rooms on each floor, and also houses MassArt's Artward Bound program.

 The Artists' Residence is a state-of-the-art living and working environment for undergraduate and graduate student artists.

 Evans Way Park is part of the Emerald Necklace, architected by Frederick Law Olmsted, the park stems off the Muddy River Park and sits between Tower Building, the Isabella Stewart Gardner Museum, and Wentworth dormitories.

 Adjacent to MassArt is the Isabella Stewart Gardner Museum.
 In order to further students' education and exploration of artistic techniques, MassArt students receive complimentary admission to area museums.

 South, Collins, North, and East form a quadrangle called the Courtyard, or the center of MassArt's campus.
 This green space provides an outdoor installation and classroom space to our students.